ahof1704/VocalMat/README.md

 <p align="justify">VocalMat was developed and tested using MATLAB 2017a, 2017b, 2018a versions.
 We cannot guarantee that it will work in other versions of MATLAB.

 - What are the hardware requirements to run `VocalMat`?
-<p align="justify">The duration of the audio files that you use in VocalMat is limited to the amount of RAM that your computer has.
-We estimate around 1GB of RAM for every minute of recording.
+<p align="justify">The duration of the audio files that can you use in VocalMat is limited to the amount of RAM that you have in your computer.
+We estimate around 1GB of RAM for every minute of recording using one minute segments.
 For a 10 minute recording, you should have at least 10GB of RAM available.
+If you wish to use longer segments (for faster performance), RAM usage will be higher.

 ## Support
 ## License